brianhcruz/brianhcruz.github.io/486_final/README.md

 ## Project Page Structure
 Data produced and used in this project can be found in the Data folder.
 This includes tabular data and spatial objects.
 The R Markdown script used to download and process the census data is located in the Code folder.
+Printed outputs of the data processes from Stata can also be found here.
 The webmap materials are located in the 486_final_webmap folder.
 Maps and other images can be found in the Images folder.
 An overall project write-up is in the index.md file.